C.H.O.M.P.S.: Production

 Joseph Barbera approached his friend Samuel Z. Arkoff of American International Pictures about his company collaborating with Hanna-Barbera on live-action films.
 Though William Hanna and other members of Hanna-Barbera were not eager to venture beyond the animation field, according to Barbera, Arkoff was enthusiastic about the ideas that Barbera presented, and agreed in November 1975 to make four films together.
 Barbera's first idea was for a film about a super-canine, robotic Doberman pinscher guard dog which would capitalize on several ideas popular at the time.
 Filming started in and around Los Angeles in May 1978, 2½ years after the collaboration was announced and was Hanna-Barbera's first live-action feature film.

-Barbera recalled that Arkoff's son Louis suggested that rather than a Doberman, the dog would have to be a non-threatening dog in the Benji mold.
+Barbera recalled that Arkoff's son Louis suggested that rather than a Doberman, the dog should be a non-threatening dog in the Benji mold.
 Barbera attributes this change in focus in the story to the film's lackluster performance at the box office.
 In his autobiography, Barbera wrote that the film "did okay... but it never made the splash it should have."
 Because of this, the future film deals between Hanna-Barbera and AIP were canceled.

 Burt Topper worked on the movie as producer with Barbera, with Arkoff as executive producer.